-Test Workload

-We used the workload from the open-source benchmark DVD Store 3 [2].
+Test Workload We used the workload from the open-source benchmark DVD Store 3 [2].
 DVD Store simulates an online store that allows customers to log on, search for DVDs, read reviews from other customers, rate the helpfulness of reviews, and purchase DVDs.
 DVD Store uses many common database features to support these operations, including tables, indexes, triggers, stored procedures, transactions, foreign keys, simple queries, and complex multi-join queries.
 The benchmark includes a client program that generates load against the database by simulating the actions of users on the site.
 Each simulated user thread does the full set of steps for a user from logon through purchase.
 The workload reports throughput in orders per minute (OPM).
 For each test configuration, the number of user threads was increased with each iteration until the throughput reached its maximum level.
 We observed the maximum throughput corresponded to a host CPU utilization of between 90 and 99 percent.
 DVD Store 3 allows for any size database to be created.
 For these tests, a database with approximately 140 GB of on-disk size was used.

-Virtual Machine Configuration

-We kept the configuration of the VMs constant except for the number of vCPUs, which we varied depending on the specific test.
+Virtual Machine Configuration We kept the configuration of the VMs constant except for the number of vCPUs, which we varied depending on the specific test.
 The VMs used the VMXNET3 virtual network adapter and paravirtual SCSI (PVSCSI) adapters.
 We assigned data and log virtual disks to separate PVSCSI adapters.
 We also configured the memory to be 128 GB.

-We installed the VM with Red Hat Enterprise Linux (RHEL) 7.2 as the operating system and Oracle Database 12.0.1.2 using the Oracle-provided installer RPM.
+We installed the VM with Red Hat Enterprise Linux (RHEL) 7.2 as the operating system and Oracle Database 12.1.0.2 using the Oracle-provided installer RPM.
 We followed Oracle best practices documentation for this installation.
 We configured huge pages for RHEL and enabled them in Oracle, and we set the Oracle sga_target parameter to 100 GB.
 This ensured that a large amount of the 140 GB database would be available in the buffer cache, but not all, so that some disk accesses would occur during the tests.

-Scale-Up Performance

-Scale-up performance testing entails testing to see how a single VM performs from small configurations up to larger and larger configurations.
-We performed scale-up tests with a VM configured with 8 vCPUs, up to 64 vCPUs.
+Scale-Up Performance Scale-up performance testing entails testing to see how a single VM performs from small configurations up to larger and larger configurations.
+We performed scale-up tests with a VM configured with 8 vCPUs, up to 32 vCPUs.
 The DVD Store driver, which ran on a separate VM with 18 vCPUs, generated the load.
-The load-driver VM and the Oracle database VM both ran in the VMware Cloud on AWS, but were on different physical hosts in that cloud.

-The results show good scaling from about 30,000 OPM with an 8 vCPU VM to just over 101,000 OPM with a 32 vCPU VM (Figure 4).
+The load-driver VM and the Oracle database VM both ran in the VMware Cloud on AWS, but they were on different physical hosts in that cloud.
+The results show good scaling from about 25,000 OPM with an 8 vCPU VM to just over 85,000 OPM with a 32 vCPU VM (figure 4).

-The physical servers in this cloud were two-socket servers with 18 cores per socket, resulting in 36 cores total.
-Once a VM in this environment exceeded 36 vCPUs, it began to use hyperthreads for some of its vCPUs.
-Because hyperthreads are two logical threads running on a single physical core, the performance gain is usually about 15 to 30 percent.
-In this case, the performance scaling from 32 vCPUs to 64 vCPUs was in that range at about 25 percent.
-This is because almost all of the additional vCPUs were supported through the use of hyperthreads.